Massachusett: Exonyms

 English settlers adopted the term Massachusett for the name for the people, language, and ultimately as the name of their colony which became the American state of Massachusetts.
 John Smith first published the term Massachusett in 1616.
 Narragansett people called the tribe Massachêuck.

 Territory

 The historic territory of the Massachusett people consisted mainly of the hilly, heavily forested and comparatively fertile coastal plain along the southern side of Massachusetts Bay in what is now eastern Massachusetts.
 Major watersheds in Massachusett territory included the Charles River and the Neponset River.

-The Pennacook lived north of the Massachusett tribe, the Nipmuc to the west, Narragansett to the southwest in Rhode Island, and Pokanoket, now known as Wampanoag to the south.
+The Pennacook and Pawtucket lived north of the Massachusett tribe, the Nipmuc to the west, Narragansett and Pequot to the southwest in Rhode Island and Connecticut, and Pokanoket, now known as Wampanoag to the south.
 Anthropologist John R. Swanton wrote that their territory extended as far north as what is now Salem, Massachusetts, and south to Marshfield and Brockton.
 He wrote later they claimed lands in the Great Cedar Swamp (near present-day Lakeville), previously controlled by Wampanoag.
+In contrast, contemporary source Daniel Gookin lumps present day Salem (Naumkeag) with the Pawtucket, but extends the authority of the Massachusett sachem as far north as Lancaster, Massachusetts (Nashaway) and as far west as present day Deerfield, Massachusetts (Pocumtuc).

 By the 1660s the Massachusett moved into praying towns, such as Natick and Ponkapoag (Canton).

 Swanton lists the following: Massachusett settlements.